What is the best paid traffic for casino affiliates?

 - Budget allocation techniques: incrementally reallocate toward better-performing segments

-- Frequency capping, dayparting, geo and device optimisation
+- Frequency capping, dayparting, geo and device optimization

 - Attribution considerations and using holdback windows for delayed conversions